-The council tax is a tax on property.
-In principle it may be allowable in those instances where other property based expenses are deductible.
-If business use is established the appropriate proportion of the tax may be allowed under the normal rules for the deduction of expenses.
+The Council Tax (Domestic rates) is a tax on property.
+In principle it may be allowable in those instances where other property-based expenses are deductible.
+If trade use is established the appropriate proportion of the tax may be allowed under the normal rules for the deduction of expenses.
 More detailed guidance can be found at BIM46840.

-A sole trader cannot charge a separate rent to his or her own business.
+A sole trader cannot charge a separate rent to his or her own trade.
 This is because individuals cannot rent property to themselves.
-The allowable expense is the proportion of the rent paid to the landlord that is properly attributable to the part of the home being used solely for business purposes.
-Where a partner charges rent for the use of their home by a partnership of which they are a member see BIM38110.
+The allowable expense is the proportion of the rent paid to the landlord that is properly attributable to the part of the home being used solely for trade purposes.
+Where a partner charges rent for the use of their home by a partnership of which they are a member, see BIM38110.

-Repairs that relate solely to part of the house that is not used for the business, such as decorating a room not used for the business, are not allowable.
-Equally if a room is used solely for business purposes then the cost of redecorating that room is wholly allowable.
+Repairs that relate solely to part of the house that is not used for the trade, such as decorating a room not used for the trade, are not allowable.
+Equally if a room is used solely for trade purposes then the cost of redecorating that room is wholly allowable.

-If the claim is small and there is only minor business use of the home, for example the taxpayer writes up their business records at home, you may accept a claim based on any reasonable basis.
+If the claim is small and there is only minor trade use of the home, for example the taxpayer writes up their trade records at home, you may accept a claim based on any reasonable basis.

-Where there is significant business use it is appropriate to apportion such expenses by reference to the facts of that usage.
+Where there is significant trade use it is appropriate to apportion such expenses by reference to the facts of that usage.

 For example, a cleaner may clean the living rooms but be under strict instructions to leave the office alone.
 In this situation, the payments to the cleaner are not an allowable expense.

-Care should be taken and a flexible approach adopted when considering the level of apportioned business expenditure, relating to all inclusive packages offered by telephone and broadband providers.
+Care should be taken and a flexible approach adopted when considering the level of apportioned trade expenditure, relating to all inclusive packages offered by telephone and broadband providers.

-Expenditure on an internet connection (including broadband and wireless broadband) is allowable to the extent that the connection is used for business purposes.
-Where there is ‘mixed' (business/non-business) use, follow the approach used for telephone rentals.
+Expenditure on an internet connection (including broadband and wireless broadband) is allowable to the extent that the connection is used for trade purposes.
+Where there is ‘mixed’ (trade/non-trade) use, follow the approach used for telephone rentals.